-10 Reasons to Take a Hike (All the Way Across England)
+10 Reasons to Take a Hike in England

 Why would anyone embark on a challenging hiking adventure?
 And why on earth would you want to hike almost 200 miles on your vacation, when you could sit back and relax instead?
 These are some of the questions Macs Adventure customers may get asked by friends and family when booking one of our hiking or biking tours.
 So what is the attraction of an active vacation?
 Why should you push yourself, get out of your comfort zone and take on an adventure?
 There are hundreds of reasons why active, self-guided tours are among the best experiences in the world.